salkuadrat/lucifer/README.md

 });
 ```

-And to handle the error when sending file, use this.
+And use the following to handle error during the process of sending file.

 ```dart
 app.get('/downloadfile', (Req req, Res res) async {